Physician Associate

 Register for the monthly NCL PA Forum on the last Wednesday of the month, 14:30 - 16:30.

-Following the recent media attention around the role of PAs in Primary Care, NCL Training Hub would like to take this opportunity to offer support to Physician Associates across NCL.
+Following the media attention around the role of PAs in Primary Care, NCL Training Hub would like to take this opportunity to offer support to Physician Associates across NCL.

 PAs can: